nbasic/orbits-nut-graphs/README.md

-# orbits-nut-graphs
+# Vertex and edge orbits in nut graphs

-The supplementary data for the paper titled "Vertex and edge orbits in nut graphs"
+This repository contains supplementary data for the paper titled "Vertex and edge orbits in nut graphs".